ferviotto/ferviotto/README.md

-## Olá!
-Eu sou a Fer!
-Boas-vindas ao meu GitHub! 👋
+## Hi!
+You can call me Fer!
+Welcome to my GitHub! 👋

-- 💻 Em transição de carreira para a área de dev e análise de dados
+- 💻 Transitioning to a career in dev and/or data analysis
-- 🌱 Estudando Java, Python, MySQL, JavaScript, STS & muito mais!
+- 🌱 Studying Java, Python, MySQL, JavaScript, Spring & much more!
-- ✨ Internacionalista, Economista, Admnistradora e Cantora nas horas vagas!
+- ✨ Internationalist, Economist, Administrator, and Singer in my spare time!
-- 😄 Pronomes: ela/dela
+- 😄 Pronouns: she/her
 -->